phaserjs/phaser/plugins/camera3d/readme.md

 ## 2. Bundled Plugin

-If you prefer you can configure Phaser to include it when it builds it's dist files.
+If you prefer you can configure Phaser to include it when it builds its dist files.

 To do this you need to edit the webpack config files and change the following: